numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/examples.md

 curl -kq -X POST -H "x-numaflow-event-time: 60000" -d "5" ${http-source-url}
 curl -kq -X POST -H "x-numaflow-event-time: 60000" -d "10" ${http-source-url}
 ```

 ---

-## sum pipeline using fixed window
+## Sum Pipeline Using Fixed Window

 This is a simple reduce pipeline that just does summation (sum of numbers) but uses fixed window.
 The snippet for the reduce vertex is as follows.